zerosnacks/lifeforms/README.md

 # Lifeforms

 Carbon bearing NFT - stores [BCT (Base Carbon Tonne)](https://www.coingecko.com/en/coins/toucan-protocol-base-carbon-tonne) carbon credits inside of NFTs.
-The more you store inside the more you improve the visual fidelity of your carbon lifeform.
+The more BCT you store inside the more you improve the visual fidelity of your carbon lifeform.

 **THIS PROJECT IS UNAUDITED AND EXPERIMENTAL.
 PROCEED WITH CAUTION.**